bhandariroshan/java-socket-programming/README.md

 Note: data will be produced inside client directory

 After tests are done, draw figure for each tests case in item#2 where x-axis is concurrency value and y-axis is throughput.

+# Compiling the program
+ 1. Use the command `javac -cp . -Xlint:deprecation Client.java` from terminal.
+It will generate Client.class file
+ 2. Use the command `javac -cp . -Xlint:deprecation Server.java` from terminal.
+It will generate Server.class file

+ # Running the program
+ 1. Go to terminal, type `java Server`.
+This will run Server
+ 2. Open another terminal, type `java Client`, enter concurrenct when promted, this will run client and start making file transfer to the server.